-We want your experience as a TRMF volunteer to be a positive one.
-It is important to be aware of the expectations and responsibilities for each session.
-Reading through these thoroughly will help you better select the session that best fits your skills and abilities.
+We want your TRMF volunteer experience to be a positive one!
+Take a look at our expectations and responsibilities to help you choose the session that best matches your skills and availability.

 THE “RETAIL EARLY STARTERS” FUN

-Duties may include lifting, unpacking boxes, and tagging merchandise.
-Involves bending, standing, and some stairs.
+shelves.
+Involves lifting, bending, standing, and some stairs.

 THE “GETTIN’ ‘ER READY” FUN

-Duties may include unpacking boxes, folding, sorting, tagging merchandise, and stocking shelves.
-Involves bending, standing, lifting, and some stairs.
+Duties may include but are not limited to unpacking boxes, tagging merchandise, sorting, counting, stocking shelves, and folding Involves lifting, bending, standing, and some stairs.

 THE “SPRING CLEANING” FUN